-Dalmellington lies on the A713 Ayr to Newton Stewart road where it starts to climb into the heart of the Southern Uplands.
+Dalmellington lies on the A713 Ayr to Castle Douglas road where it starts to climb into the heart of the Southern Uplands.
 A glance at a map shows you a remote rural location.
 Head south from here and you find Loch Doon, home to Scotland's only relocated castle; and beyond it only the hills and forests of the Galloway Forest Park.

 Given Dalmellington's location you arrive expecting to find some sort of small market town, a centre for the hill farms in the wide surrounding area.
 What you find is actually rather different, a large village that owed its growth to the discovery of coal and iron in the surrounding hills.

 Coal pits were being sunk to the north of Dalmellington as early as the mid 1700s, though the first major bout of growth occurred in the middle of the following century.
 Not all the attempts to find coal were successful, which perhaps explains the name on the Ordnance Survey map of "Sillyhole" just to the north of Dalmellington.

 From 1848 the Dalmellington Iron Company was increasingly active in extracting coal and ironstone in the area.
 In 1856 a railway line opened linking Dalmellington with Ayr, primarily to service the Dalmellington Iron Works a few miles north along the Doon Valley.
 This connected at Dalmellington with mineral lines to some of the remote coal mines in the area.